 The feasibility study is conducted before the business plan.
 A business plan is prepared only after the business venture has been deemed to be feasible.
 If a proposed business venture is considered to be feasible, a business plan is usually constructed next that provides a “roadmap” of how the business will be created and developed.
 The business plan provides the “blueprint” for project implementation.
 If the venture is deemed not to be feasible, efforts may be made to correct its deficiencies, other alternatives may be explored, or the idea is dropped.

-The data within feasibility studies will help with:
+The data within a feasibility study will help with:

 - Key ingredients to business success